Strugglemeat/gngeo-miyoomini/README.md

 TODO:

+* center game in frame

+* change select to add coin and menu button to access gngeo menu

+DONE:

 * screen flip

-* black out top 8px and bottom 8px

-* change select to add coin and menu button to access gngeo menu
+USAGE:

 using .gno format can speed up loading times dramatically